Starfish: Distribution and habitat

+Starfish live in marine waters around the world including both tropical and polar waters.
+They are mainly benthic animals, living in sandy, muddy and rocky substrates.
+They range from shallow, intertidal waters to the deep-sea floor down to at least 6000 m.
+Starfish are most common along the coast.

 Diet

 Most species are generalist predators, eating microalgae, sponges, bivalves, snails and other small animals.
 The crown-of-thorns starfish consumes coral polyps, while other species are detritivores, feeding on decomposing organic material and faecal matter.
-A few are suspension feeders, gathering in phytoplankton; Henricia and Echinaster often occur in association with sponges, benefiting from the water current they produce.
-Various species have been shown to be able to absorb organic nutrients from the surrounding water, and this may form a significant portion of their diet.
+A few are suspension feeders, gathering in phytoplankton; Henricia and Echinaster often feed with sponges, taking advantage of the water current they produce.
+Various species can absorb organic nutrients from the surrounding water, and this may form a significant portion of their diet.

 The processes of feeding and capture may be aided by special parts; Pisaster brevispinus, the short-spined pisaster from the West Coast of America, can use a set of specialized tube feet to dig itself deep into the soft substrate to extract prey (usually clams).
-Grasping the shellfish, the starfish slowly pries open the prey's shell by wearing out its adductor muscle, and then inserts its everted stomach into the crack to digest the soft tissues.
-The gap between the valves need only be a fraction of a millimetre wide for the stomach to gain entry.
-Cannibalism has been observed in juvenile sea stars as early as four days after metamorphosis.
+Grasping the shellfish, the starfish slowly pries open the prey's shell, overcoming the clam's adductor muscle, and inserts its everted stomach into the crack to digest the soft tissues.
+The gap between the clam's valves need only be a fraction of a millimetre wide for the stomach to gain entry.

 Ecological impact

 Starfish are keystone species in their respective marine communities.
-Their relatively large sizes, diverse diets and ability to adapt to different environments makes them ecologically important.
+Their relatively large sizes, diverse diets, and ability to adapt to different environments makes them ecologically important.
 The term "keystone species" was in fact first used by Robert Paine in 1966 to describe a starfish, Pisaster ochraceus.
 When studying the low intertidal coasts of Washington state, Paine found that predation by P. ochraceus was a major factor in the diversity of species.
 Experimental removals of this top predator from a stretch of shoreline resulted in lower species diversity and the eventual domination of Mytilus mussels, which were able to outcompete other organisms for space and resources.
 Similar results were found in a 1971 study of Stichaster australis on the intertidal coast of the South Island of New Zealand.
 S. australis was found to have removed most of a batch of transplanted mussels within two or three months of their placement, while in an area from which S. australis had been removed, the mussels increased in number dramatically, overwhelming the area and threatening biodiversity.

-The feeding activity of the omnivorous starfish Oreaster reticulatus on sandy and seagrass bottoms in the Virgin Islands appears to regulate the diversity, distribution and abundance of microorganisms.
+The feeding activity of the omnivorous starfish Oreaster reticulatus on sandy and seagrass bottoms near the Virgin Islands effects the composition of communities of microorganisms.
 These starfish engulf piles of sediment removing the surface films and algae adhering to the particles.
 Organisms that dislike this disturbance are replaced by others better able to rapidly recolonise "clean" sediment.
-In addition, foraging by these migratory starfish creates diverse patches of organic matter, which may play a role in the distribution and abundance of organisms such as fish, crabs and sea urchins that feed on the sediment.
+In addition, foraging by these starfish creates diverse patches of organic matter, which may attract larger organisms such as fish, crabs and sea urchins that feed on the sediment.